 - Garlic.

 - Dried chile peppers.
-Another item to look for in the international foods aisle.
-You can also find them in Asian markets, or leave them out to reduce the heat in this dish.
+You can also find these in Asian markets, or, if you're lucky, at your regular grocery store (another item from the international aisle).
+Leave them out if you'd like to reduce the heat in this dish.

 - Peanuts.
 Buy ones that are roasted and salted.